 - Eagleson Road and Terry Fox Drive provide the main access routes to Highway 417.

-- A partial exit at Kanata Road provides a westbound exit and eastbound on-ramp.
+- A partial exit at Kanata Road provides a westbound exit and an eastbound on-ramp.

-- An exit at Palladium Road serves the Canadian Tire Centre, the Kanata Auto Mall and Tanger Outlet to the west of the community.
+- An exit at Palladium Road serves the Canadian Tire Centre, the Kanata Auto Mall, and the Tanger Outlet to the west of the community.